-Acceptable Level means a level at which a Member in Public Practice using the reasonable and informed third party test would likely conclude that the Member complies with the fundamental principles.
+Acceptable Level means a level at which a Member in Public Practice using the reasonable and informed third party test would likely conclude that the Member complies with the fundamental principles of the Code

 Administration means an Appointment under either the Bankruptcy Act 1966, the Corporations Act 2001 or any other legislation.
-Where appropriate, the term Administration applies to a solvent administration under Chapter 5 of the Corporations Act 2001.
+Where appropriate, the term 'Administration' applies to a solvent administration under Chapter 5 of the Corporations Act 2001.